 Air balance: This refers to the distribution of air by an air conditioning unit.
 A good AC unit will distribute cold air evenly throughout every room in the home.

-Air changes per hour: How often per hour your air conditioning unit and ventilation system replace all of the air in your home.
+Air changes per hour: How often per hour your air conditioning unit and ventilation system replace all the air in your home.

-Air conditioner: A device that changes the temperature and quality of indoor air, and sometimes the humidity level.
+Air Conditioner: A device that changes the temperature and quality of indoor air, and sometimes the humidity level.

 Air diffuser: A component in HVAC systems that mixes conditioned air with room air and spreads the air around a given space to increase comfort.
 Air diffusers are normally located in the floor or ceiling and covered by a grille.